BTTR-NCC/U1snRNA_GraphGenome_RF/README.md

    Human pangenome references can be downloaded from the Human Pangenome Reference Consortium (https://humanpangenome.org/) and the mutation calling is based on vg algorithms (https://github.com/vgteam/vg).

+   Step1.
+Extract sequencing reads aligned on snRNA genes and variant genes from the BAM file as in the analysis with the linear genome, then align to the reference graph
+   Script: MutationCall_Pangenome/bam2fq_vg_giraff_mapping.sh

-2. Splicing-based machine learning (Random Forest Classifier; Related to Figure 5)
+3. Splicing-based machine learning (Random Forest Classifier; Related to Figure 5)

    Step1.
 Intron-centric alternative splicing analysis
      We implemented LeafCutter to perform this analysis.